For general ordering instructions see our online ordering assistance page.

 How many days does it take to fulfill and ship my order?

 We try to fulfill orders as soon as possible but please understand that we pick the fruit you have ordered after your order has been placed.
 Yes, that's right!
 Each fruit is hand selected and harvested at its peak of ripeness.
-We ship the same day we pick.
+We ship within 24 hours of the day we pick.
 We ship via FedEx 2nd day air.
-We ship only on Monday and/or Tuesday.
-What this really means is sometimes, depending on Mother Natures ripening schedule for each field and the fact that we ship on Mondays and/or Tuesdays, it may take 2-14 days to fulfill your order.
+We ship usually only on Tuesday.
+What this really means is sometimes, depending on Mother Natures ripening schedule for each field and the fact that we ship on Tuesdays, it may take 2-14 days to fulfill your order.
 Once the order has been fulfilled and we drop it off at the FedEx shipment center it takes another two business days for it to be delivered by FedEx to your doorstep.

 How will I know if you have fulfilled my order?